fm9987/LeBOX/README.md

 # LeBOX

-In this project I am trying to build a console where I can run retro games using RetroPie, currently I am working on finding a way to run the simulations on my laptop, once they are fully operational I will upload everything into a Raspberry Pi and build my own physical console.
+In this project we are trying to build a console where we can run retro games using RetroPie, currently we are working on finding a way to run the simulations on my laptop, once they are fully operational we will upload everything into a Raspberry Pi and build my own physical console.
 And personalized UI using python to choose games and emulator.

 Achieved goals: